peterdesmet/peterdesmet.github.io/_source/posts/2013/oa-2.md

 ## Conclusion

 **28/30**, which is awesome!

-Congrats to Pensoft on providing [clear policies for PhytoKeys](http://www.pensoft.net/journals/phytokeys/about/Open%20Access%20Policy), although the author posting writes and automatic posting could be clarified.
+Congrats to the folks at [Pensoft](http://www.pensoft.net/) on providing [clear policies for PhytoKeys](http://www.pensoft.net/journals/phytokeys/about/Open%20Access%20Policy), although the author posting rights and automatic posting could be clarified.
+Please let me know if I misinterpreted something.